PandasThumb/pandasthumb.github.io/_posts/2026/2026-02-12-something-sensible.md

 <!--more-->

-In a post Wesley Smith, wrote an impassioned plea for Robert F. Kennedy Jr. not to defund animal research, as he has announced he will do.
+In a post on Jnuary 7, Wesley Smith wrote an impassioned plea for Robert F. Kennedy Jr. not to defund animal research, as he has announced he will do.
 It will be found [**here**](https://scienceandculture.com/2026/01/for-mahas-sake-dont-eliminate-animal-experimentation/)

-The article makes a plea for common sense:
+The article makes a plea for common sense.
 I am in agreement, and you should be too.
 Here is a major statement of his argument: